 Combos: Lann, Fiona, Karok, and Vella all have combo attacks, known as "Smashes", which enables a special, high-powered attack to be triggered after a sequence of normal attacks are made.
 The type and power of the smash attack depends on how many normal attacks are made before triggering the combo.
 Some of Evie's "focus" magic attacks, and Kai's high-powered ranged attacks, also effectively act as smashes (and are treated as such for game purposes).

 The friendly fire actually seems to have some kind of logic system.
 Mobs of the same species and average size (such as gnolls) will not be able to hurt eachother with melee attacks, but ranged attacks can still hurt.
 Small Ankle Biter mooks like spiders and toads will not hurt one another, but larger enemies can accidentally hurt them.
 This entirely averted with bosses, though, which hurt everything smaller than them regardless of species.
 Bosses in multiple boss missions can also hurt each other, mainly with ranged attacks.

-Continuity Nod: Fergus, the clumsy blacksmith that players of the first game loved to hate, is the blacksmith in the starting town of Colhen, and the only option for upgrading equipment and crafting certain materials, namely Ores.
+Continuity Nod: Fergus, the clumsy blacksmith that players of the first game loved to hate, is the blacksmith in the starting town of Colhen, and the only option for upgrading equipment, and crafting certain materials, namely higher-grade Ores, for players lacking the crafting skills to do so.
 There are a number of side-quests involving him, and especially his penchant for iced strawberry brandy.